varghese-peter/EEG-Discrimination-study/README.md

 **Update (08/07/2019).In EEGLAB_2019, both data import and data processing extensions are grouped together at File>Manage EEGLAB extensions**

+**Update (11/07/2019).
+There was a file missing in the EEGLAB_2019 release.
+To fix this, open EEGLAB from the command window, then go to File>Manage EEGLAN extensions, select dipfit v3.2 and click Install/Update**

 This initial set up needs to be done only once.

 # Analysis steps